 This well preserved gassho-zukuri farmhouse is the largest one of its kind in the region.
 The first floor has rooms which were designed to entertain visiting lords, while the spacious upper floors display tools and household items used for farming and raising silkworms.

-Alternatively, some buses along the bus route between Kanazawa and Shirakawago stop at Suganuma along the way (see timetable and fare details); however, it is only possible to board buses in direction of Kanazawa and get off buses in direction of Ogimachi, but not vice versa.
+Alternatively, some buses along the bus route between Kanazawa and Shirakawago stop at the "Gokayama Suganuma" bus stop along the way (see timetable and fare details); however, it is only possible to board buses in direction of Kanazawa and get off buses in direction of Ogimachi, but not vice versa.
 Also, these buses do not serve Suganuma, at all, from December through March.

 From Ogimachi, Suganuma can be reached in about 30 minutes along National Route 156.
-You can cut travel time by a few minutes by taking the Tokai-Hokuriku Expressway between Shirakawago and Gokayama IC (570 yen expressway tolls).
+You can cut travel time by a few minutes by taking the Tokai-Hokuriku Expressway between Shirakawago and Gokayama IC (580 yen regular expressway tolls).
 From Gokayama IC, Suganuma is reached in about two minutes.